How Many Scuba Diving Certifications Levels are there that You need?

 Open Water Diver (Junior for Children) – OWD

-This certification teaches you how to manage your gear and move around comfortably underwater.
-Once you’ve completed it, you can scuba dive independently and either go alone or with your dive buddies.
-You don’t need to be accompanied by a professional.
-The maximum depth allowed is:
+The Open Water Diver certification level teaches you how to manage your gear and move around comfortably underwater.
+Once you’ve completed the PADI Open Water Diver certification level, you can scuba dive independently with your dive buddies.
+You don’t need to be accompanied by a professional once you achieved the PADI Open Water Diver level.

 - 18 meters (59 feet) for adults